introlab/egonoise/README.md

 # egonoise

 The goal of this project is to create a system able to reduce easily the egonoise of a robot using the Minimum Variance Distortionless Response (MVDR) algorithm.
+This branch is the new version of the project.
+The data is process faster.
+Last version is available on the other branch.

 Author(s): Pierre-Olivier Lagacé